nordic-institute/X-Road/src/security-server/e2e-test/README.md

 The batch-signing and op-monitor configuration today's ss0 overlays seed via one-shot psql containers is seeded here by scripts mounted into the sidecar's first-boot hook directory (`/etc/xroad/entrypoint.d`, see `core/sidecar/SIDECAR.md`), calling the native `db_property.sh` tool instead.
-Messagelog/archive operations are not implemented for the sidecar shape yet, so the ss0 archive scenario fails rather than passing, while bootstrap, registration, message exchange in both directions, batch signing and op-monitor all run as normal.
+Messagelog DB and archive operations exec into the single container (psql against the embedded PostgreSQL, the archiver CLI as the `xroad` user) in place of the multi-container stack's dedicated `db-messagelog`/`message-log-cli` containers.
+The full suite — bootstrap, registration, message exchange in both directions, monitoring, batch signing, op-monitor, and the ss0 archive scenario — passes against the variant with the same self-skips as the default compose run (the three scenarios gated on `DsControlPlaneDbOps`, which only `K8sEnvSetup` and `LxdEnvSetup` implement).

+Softtoken-signer coverage is dropped from this variant: the sidecar image has no split-signer process, so a stack running it can never carry the softtoken-signer feature overlay.
+The k8s e2e mode keeps the split enabled on its ss0 and is this feature's documented coverage home; the LXD mode has never enabled it either.

 ## Running locally — LXD mode